lupyuen/lupyuen.github.io/src/display.md

     Trace: lv_refr_task: started 	(lv_refr.c #177 _lv_disp_refr_task())
     ```

     Remember that we're pretending to be an interactive gadget...
-And we're calling the LVGL Task Handler to refresh our screen.
+And we're calling the __LVGL Task Handler__ to refresh our screen.

+1. Then we see this...

     ```text
     Flush display: left=0, top=0, right=239, bottom=9...
     ```

-    TODO
+    Here our __ST7789 Display Driver__ for LVGL renders the __first 10 rows__ of the LVGL screen.

+    (Guess where it goes?)

     ```text
     transfer xfer[0].len = 4800